 - Blue Mosque visiting hours: 9am to 6pm, 7 days a week.

-- For non-worshiping visitors, the mosque is closed during prayer sessions.
-There are five different times each day when the mosque is closed to tourism.
+- Non-worshiping visitors may not enter the mosque during prayer sessions.
+These sessions take place five times per day.
 Check the worship hours posted on the board located at the main entrance in the inner courtyard.
 Each session lasts roughly 30 minutes.

-- On Fridays, the mosque is closed to tourists for about two hours at noon to accommodate the weekly sermon.
+- On Fridays, they close the mosque to tourists for about two hours at noon to accommodate the weekly sermon.
 This also applies to any holy days in the Islamic calendar.